alexisgiobbi/bigideas-final/README.md

 ## Description

-We will use a grading scale to determine which neighborhoods in Pittsburgh are the best.
-We will add up the amount of incidents per neighborhood for each dataset and compare them against a scale of the number of incidents.
-This will proivde a ranking for each neighborhood of Pittsburgh with letter grades.
+We are deciding the best neighborhood in Pittsburgh using the datasets that are linked below.
+We did this by summing up each dataset's incidents per neighborhood and merging this into one dataframe.
+We accomplished this by using pandas, python, geopandas, and matplot.

 ## Datasets